shenjean/diversity/README.md

 #### How do I create the manifest file?

-You can either create this file on Microsoft Excel and upload or copy and paste it to the server.
-Or you can use some simple bash scripts:
+You can create this file on Microsoft Excel and upload or copy and paste it to the server.

+Or, if your sample IDs are already part of your fastq file names, you can use some simple bash scripts to generate the manifest file:

 ### Manifest file format for Qiime2 2018.9 on other server/own computer